GrayGama/Deepfake_Detection_Implementation/README.md

-## Image Forgery Detection using EfficientNetsand Multi-attentional Methods at different levels of JPEG Compression
+## Image Forgery Detection using EfficientNets and Multi-attentional Methods at different levels of JPEG Compression
 _Worked done by Marcelo Galindo 2024_

 ### Motivation of the project